 This can (and likely will be) a really fun time for both of you.
 But there are understandably some big questions for parents experiencing it for the first time.
 One of the biggest questions is what to do about those stubborn teeth that refuse to fall out on their own?
 When is the best time to pull out a loose tooth, if at all?
 And how can you make this moment so magical that they remember it for the rest of their lives?

-So it is important to first be sure that the tooth is wiggly because it is meant to be, and that an adult tooth is erupting, rather than there being a dental issue.
+Before considering how to pull out a tooth, you will want to make sure it is ready to come out.
+Kids often take a tumble, and sometimes a knock to the mouth causes a baby tooth to come loose.So, it is important to first be sure that the tooth is wiggly because an adult tooth is erupting, rather than due to a dental issue.
 If you have any concerns whatsoever, it’s always a good idea to contact a pediatric dentist, just to make sure everything is fine.